 On January 28, 1892, German American actor, screenwriter, producer and film director Ernst Lubitsch was born.
 His urbane comedies of manners gave him the reputation of being Hollywood‘s most elegant and sophisticated director.

 Ernst Lubitsch was born in Berlin and was apprenticed as a merchant.
 However, the son of a fashion designer and tailor quickly became the student of Max Reinhardt.
 Reinhardt was back then an important an influential person and the artistic director of the German Theater in Berlin.
 Lubitsch started out with small plays and cabaret shows before becoming an actor at bigger theater stages in Berlin.
 After acting in several movie productions, Lubitsch started directing his own films and made his mark as a serious director in 1918 with ‘The Eyes of the Mummy‘.
 In this period, Lubitsch began filming historical dramas, comedies as well as short films, earning a great reputation internationally.
 In 1921, Lubitsch’s films were selected in the list of the 15 most important movies by the New York Times.
 In the same year, Lubitsch sailed to the United States in order to explore the American film industry.
 Even though he was not received very gladly, Lubitsch decided to leave Germany for Hollywood one year after.

-At yovisto, you may enjoy the movie ‘That Uncertain Feeling‘ by Ernst Lubitsch from 1941.
+At yovisto academic video search, you may enjoy the movie ‘That Uncertain Feeling‘ by Ernst Lubitsch from 1941.
 In it, the happily married Jill baker is persuaded to see a psychoanalyst about her psychosomatic hiccups.

 References and Further Reading:

 - Acting Ordinary in The Shop Around the Corner, A Journal of Film Criticism [PDF]

 - Billy Wilder and Hollywood’s Golden Age, SciHi Blog